apollographql/apollo-kotlin/README.md

 }
 ```

-4) Decide if you want to generate Kotlin or Java models:
+4. Specify whether you want to generate Kotlin or Java models:

 ```groovy
 apollo {